Skip to main content

 tip

-Feel free to use environment variables on your transport config as well.
-That simplify working with multiple environments
+Feel free to use environment variables in your transport config as well.
+That simplifies working with multiple environments.

 Console loggers act in a customized way to provide more verbose info.
-Default console output constructed as
+The default console output is constructed as:

 (${process.pid}) ${info.label} ${info.timestamp} ${info.level} : ${info.message}

-Where “process.pid” - pid of node process.
-Useful in cluster environment “info.label” - label of place.
-More info below “info.timestamp” - date of event “info.level” - log level (“error”,”warn”, etc) “Info.message” - message that passed to logger (eg: this.logger.info(“this is a message”);
+Where: “process.pid” - the PID of the Node process.
+Useful in a cluster environment. “info.label” - the label of the place.
+More info below. “info.timestamp” - the date of the event. “info.level” - the log level (“error”, ”warn”, etc.). “info.message” - the message that was passed to the logger (e.g., this.logger.info(“this is a message”)).

 info.label

-Inside the base class we have a method “loggerGroup”that is used as a first part of info message generation.
-This useful to group messages like “controllers”,”models”, etc
+Inside the base class, we have a method “loggerGroup” that is used as the first part of the info message generation.
+This is useful for grouping messages like “controllers”, ”models”, etc.

 tip

-Second part is generated by the base class function “getConstructorName” that by default grabs the constructor name and adds it to the info string.
-You can overwrite this method for you classes
+The second part is generated by the base class function “getConstructorName”, which by default grabs the constructor name and adds it to the info string.
+You can overwrite this method for your classes.

 (15950) [modelCoin] 2021-10-18T11:17:54.746Z verbose : Model have no hooks